 Dixie Fish Company

-If you’re looking to go to one of the best Fort Myers Beach restaurants, you’ll want to stop by Dixie Fish Co.
-This spot began as a thriving fish market back in 1937 and is now one of the best places to enjoy fresh seafood on Fort Myers Beach.
+If you’re looking to go to one of the best Fort Myers Beach restaurants.
+Then you will want to stop by Dixie Fish Co.
+This Place began as a thriving fish market back in 1937 and is now one of the best places to enjoy fresh seafood on Fort Myers Beach.